bucs110fall2023/final-project-team-fos/README.md

 5. Verify that the program has the assigned abilitybox image.
 Expected Outcome: The program have the correct assigned image.

-Test Case 4: Player Movement
+Test Case 4: Player Movement/
-Test Description: The Player’s ship moves left/right/up/down when left/right/up/down arrow keys are pressed.
+Test Description: The Player’s ship moves left/right/up/down when left/right/up/down arrow keys are pressed./ Test Steps:
-Test Steps:
 1. Start the game.
 2. Press the left arrow key.